 From a broader educational perspective, the SRC Program address two major needs in the United States and abroad: (1) a lack of engaging science education opportunities that inspire youth to learn STEM (Science, Technology, Engineering and Math) skills and adopt conservation attitudes and behaviors, and (2) a lack of knowledge and awareness about marine ecology and conservation, particularly in relation to shark species.
 To meet these challenges and bring about the desired change, SRC engages in numerous activities including community outreach, marine-based field, lab, and virtual research experiences and online educational activities.

 A Proven Model

 Since its inauguration in 2009, SRC has supported student education in STEM, citizen science and outreach.
-For example, between 2009 and 2015, SRC brought over 6,000 high school students from 40 countries into the field to participate in shark research, including top ranked private schools, those in low income neighborhoods and even “last chance” alternative learning facilities for juvenile offenders.
+For example, between 2009 and 2017, SRC brought over 8,000 citizen scientists, mostly school children, into the field to participate in shark research, including participants from top-ranked private schools, those in low-income neighborhoods and even “last chance” alternative learning facilities for juvenile offenders.

-The SRC Research Team is currently investigating 12 primary research areas, which continue to generate publications in peer-reviewed scientific journals.
+The SRC Research Team is currently investigating a variety of research areas, which continue to generate publications in peer-reviewed scientific journals.
 Strong collaborative efforts continue to be made across the disciplines to advance marine conservation.

-Between 2009 and 2015, SRC brought over 6,000 high school students from 40 countries into the field to participate in shark research.
+Between 2009 and 2017, SRC brought over 8,000 citizen scientists into the field to participate in shark research.